Team2168/2014_Main_Robot/Readme.md

 It is written in Java and uses the Command Based Robot framework.

 ###Environment Setup
-After cloning the repo and importing the project in eclipse, follow the steps belwo to configure your build path.
+After cloning the repo and importing the project in eclipse, follow the steps below to configure your build path.
 <ol>
 <li>Right click on the project folder, Build Path > Configure Build Path.</li>
 <li>Click the "Add External JARs" button.</li>